Dislocation nucleation in the phase field crystal model: Abstract

 \section{Abstract}

-We use the phase field crystal model to study the nucleation of edge dislocations under an applied stress field.
-Under quasi-static loading of a perfect lattice, a dislocation dipole nucleates (due to Burgers vector conservation) with Burgers vector and slip plane chosen according to the lattice orientation with respect to the applied stress.
-The phase field crystal correctly accounts for elastic energy storage prior to nucleation, and for dissipative relaxation during the nucleation event.
-We show that both a lattice incompatibility field and the resolved stresses are sensitive diagnostics of the fluctuations prior to nucleation, of the location of the nucleation event, and of the Burgers vector and slip direction of the dislocations that will be nucleated upon further increases in the stress.
-A direct calculation of the phase field energy accurately correlates with the nucleation event as signaled by the lattice incompatibility field.
-We finally show that a Schmid-like criterion concerning the resolved stress at the nucleation site correctly predicts the critical nucleation stress.
+We use the phase field crystal model to study nucleation of edge dislocations in two dimensions under an applied stress field.
+A dislocation dipole nucleates under the applied stress, consistent with Burgers vector conservation.
+The phase field correctly accounts for elastic energy storage prior to nucleation, and for dissipative relaxation during the nucleation event.
+We show that a lattice incompatibility field is a sensitive diagnostic of the location of the nucleation event, and of the Burgers vector and slip direction of the dislocations that will be nucleated above threshold.
+A direct calculation of the phase field energy accurately correlates with the nucleation event, as signaled by the lattice incompatibility field.
+We show that a Schmid-like criterion concerning the resolved stress at the nucleation site correctly predicts the critical nucleation stress.
 Finally, we present preliminary results for a three-dimensional, body-centered cubic lattice.
 The phase field allows a direct computation of the lattice incompatibility tensor for both dislocation lines and loops.